This is a common question often heard by laundry service staff from their customers while throwing in their clothes into the washer.

 - Avoid overloading the washer: Overloading the washer can cause clothes to rub against each other and potentially transfer dye.
 Make sure to not overload the washer and give clothes enough room to move around during the wash.

-The last two pieces of advice are often disregarded when we rely on laundry service.
+When we use laundry services, the latter two items of advice are frequently overlooked.
 Let me tell you, it is best to pay additional laundry costs than have your whole laundry load dyed with another color.

-Final ThoughtsGenerally, it is not recommended to wash colored clothes, the dyes from darker-colored clothes may transfer to light-colored ones.
+Washing coloured clothing is generally not advised since the dyes from darker-hued items may transfer to light-coloured ones.
 But in the case of red and dark clothes, the red ones have a higher amount of dye, which makes the dye easier to run or fade.
 Hence, before you give your laundry load to the laundry delivery or throw them into the washer, ensure that all of your clothes are sorted by color.
-Or else, your favorite clothes will be discolored.
+Your favourite clothes will become stained if you don't.